brochington/Akkad/akkad/README.md

 Akkad
 ========

+`npm install --save akkad`

 Akkad is a React Webgl target that uses the Babylon.js library.
 Its aim is to allow any developer familiar with React the ability to create 3D scenes and games.

 ### Features

 - Full power of React meets WebGL and Babylon
-- Embedded interactive "Scene" directly in your React based site.
+- Embedd multiple interactive "Scenes" directly in your React based site.
 - Uses a redux-like state cycle
 - Defined method of extention via Entities and Systems.